 - Do additional work after the course deadline to improve a grade

 - Redo the coursework in a subsequent semester to improve the current grade

 Requesting an Incomplete Grade

-A form requesting an incomplete grade, indicating the work outstanding and the deadline for its completion, must be signed by both the student and the instructor and submitted to the College Center for Advising Services (CCAS).
-The form can be found in the CCAS office.
+A form requesting an incomplete grade, indicating the work outstanding and the deadline for its completion, must be signed by both the student and the instructor and emailed to the College Center for Advising Services (CCAS).

 Time-Limits and Extensions

 There is a one-semester limit for completion of the course, unless the College permits an extension.
 (Extensions are routinely granted when students are expected to complete their work by attending the course the next time it is offered, if the course is taught only once a year.)

 If an incomplete grade is awarded in a summer class, a student is not permitted to audit the course and complete the work the following summer.
 Additionally, if a student earns an incomplete during the fall or spring semester, and wishes to complete the work by registering for the course over the summer, permission of the instructor is required and additional charges to audit the course will apply.

 Students should not re-register for the course for credit, but should instead make arrangements to audit if the terms of the contract require students to do the work again.